Abstinence: Not using drugs or alcohol.

 Mania: An abnormally elevated or irritable mood.
-Associated with bipolar disorder.
+Associated is associated with bipolar disorder.

-Methadone: A long-acting opioid agonist medication used for the treatment of opioid addiction and pain.
+Methadone: A long-acting opioid agonist medication used to treat opioid addiction and pain.
 Methadone used for opioid addiction can only be dispensed by opioid treatment programs certified by SAMHSA and approved by the designated state authority.

-Mood Disorders: Mental disorders primarily affecting a person’s mood.
+Mood Disorders: Mental disorders primarily affect a person’s mood.

-Motivational Enhancement Therapy: A counseling approach that uses motivational interviewing techniques to help individuals resolve any uncertainties they have about stopping their substance use.
-The therapy helps the person strengthen their own plan for change and engagement in treatment.
+Motivational Enhancement Therapy: A counseling approach that uses motivational interviewing techniques to help individuals resolve any uncertainties about stopping their substance use.
+The therapy helps the person strengthen their plan for change and engagement in treatment.

 Naloxone: An opioid antagonist medication approved by the FDA to reverse an opioid overdose.
 It displaces opioid drugs (such as morphine or heroin) from their receptor and prevents further opioid receptor activation.